10 Tips for Planning a Wedding During the Corona Lockdown

 This might be one of my most important tips.
 In my role as a wedding planner, one of my overarching aims is to alleviate stress to enable you as a couple to enjoy your engagement.
 It’s a very frustrating time but make sure to take time out for yourself and each other, whether that’s enjoying an evening together watching a show from the National Theatre Live, or taking long walks in the countryside.
 Take those moments to relax when you can.

-A Note for 2021 Couples If you have recently got engaged and are holding off making any decisions, a word of caution - 2021 is going to be busy with many couples having postponed or moved their wedding date to next year.
+A Note for 2021/2 Couples If you have recently got engaged and are holding off making any decisions, a word of caution - 2021 and especially 2022 are going to be very busy with many couples having postponed or moved their wedding date.
 Prime dates and suppliers are being booked up and therefore now would be the time to secure those all-important elements such as the date, venue, and key suppliers otherwise you may find that you have very limited options.
 You may have to approach the planning with a degree of flexibility in case your plans in the future need to change.

-Whatever your stage in wedding planning, when you do finally manage to get together with loved ones, you are guaranteed that after the unprecedented year we are having in 2020, everyone will be ready for a rip-roaring party!
+Whatever your stage in wedding planning, when you do finally manage to get together with loved ones, you are guaranteed that after the unprecedented year we had in 2020, everyone will be ready for a rip-roaring party!